SoftUni/Programming-Basics-Book-JS-EN/chapter-01-first-steps-in-programming.md

 ![](assets/chapter-1-images/00.Visual-studio-03.png)

 Now is the time to make our **development environment** as pleasant as possible. **Visual Studio Code** is famous for being the IDE with the most options for personalization.
-Usually this personalization comes in the form of **add-ons** (extensions).
+Usually, this personalization comes in the form of **add-ons** (extensions).
 A list of all add-ons can be found on the official website: [https://marketplace.visualstudio.com/](https://marketplace.visualstudio.com/).
 Just keep in mind that most of these extensions are specific to a particular programming language.

-For a start, we recommend installing a couple of extensions which will drastically improve your JavaScript code writing:
+For a start, we recommend installing a couple of extensions that will drastically improve your JavaScript code writing:
-* **Beautify** - [https://marketplace.visualstudio.com/items?itemName=HookyQR.beautify](https://marketplace.visualstudio.com/items?itemName=HookyQR.beautify) – this is an extension which helps you order your code and keep it looking clean.
+* **Beautify** - [https://marketplace.visualstudio.com/items?itemName=HookyQR.beautify](https://marketplace.visualstudio.com/items?itemName=HookyQR.beautify) – this is an extension that helps you order your code and keep it looking clean.
 * **JSHint** - [https://marketplace.visualstudio.com/items?itemName=dbaeumer.jshint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.jshint) – as we mentioned, JavaScript is an interpreted language and core errors would appear only after running the program.
-This extension scans and alarms for potential isues while the code is written and before running the program.
+This extension scans and alarms for potential issues while the code is written and before running the program.

-They can be installed either via the given links, or by going through the following steps in **Visual Studio Code**:
+They can be installed either via the given links or by going through the following steps in **Visual Studio Code**:
 1. In the leftmost panel, open the lowest tab – Extensions.
 2. In the search field enter the name of the extension you'd like to install.
 3. Choose the most appropriate option from the results.